jwodder/kbits/src/posts/pypkg-mistakes.rst

 Project Description Not Included
 ================================

-It's just embarassing when this happens.
+It's just embarrassing when this happens.
 A project without a long description just looks completely pointless; how am I supposed to know what it does or how to use it?
 Sadly, too many projects on PyPI lack long descriptions.
 Did the developer not care enough to write even a README?
 Did the developer forget to